PennyLaneAI/catalyst/doc/dev/transforms.rst

 .. code-block::

-    quantum-opt -my-hello-world input.mlir
+    ./mlir/build/bin/quantum-opt -my-hello-world input.mlir

+on any input mlir file ``input.mlir``.
 And our new pass will print out ``Hello world!``.

 Writing transformations on Catalyst's IR